gjbex/Best-practices-for-scientific-computing/docs/tools/Python.md

   profiler, it allows how much memory is used line-by-line in your code.

+## Language interoperability

+* [Cython](https://cython.org/): a superset of Python that allows you to write C extensions for Python.
+* [Pybind11](https://pybind11.readthedocs.io/): a header-only library that
+    exposes C++ types in Python.
+* [SWIG](http://www.swig.org/): a tool that generates C++ wrappers for Python.
+* [Scikit-build](https://scikit-build.readthedocs.io/): a build system generator
+  for CMake that allows you to build C++ extensions for Python.
+* [F2PY3](https://numpy.org/doc/stable/f2py/): a tool that allows you to wrap Fortran code for Python.

 ## Build tools

 * [Poetry](https://python-poetry.org/): environment management, build and